takezoff/x8support/docs/manual_en.md

 ## Code_Editor

-You can program in the Lua language. x8's own API and Lua's standard libraries (except for some) are available.
+- You can program in **Lua language (Lua 5.3)**. x8's own API and Lua's standard libraries (except for some) are available.
+- Please note that **only ASCII code (half-width alphanumeric symbols) and some characters (kana and special symbols)** are supported by the Code Editor.

 ![](imgs/manual/x8_doc_code_desc.png "Code Editor")